dotnet/csharpstandard/standard/classes.md

 The *type* of an event declaration shall be a *delegate_type* ([§8.2.8](types.md#828-delegate-types)), and that *delegate_type* shall be at least as accessible as the event itself ([§7.5.5](basic-concepts.md#755-accessibility-constraints)).

 An event declaration can include *event_accessor_declaration*s.
-However, if it does not, for non-extern, non-abstract events, the compiler shall supply them automatically ([§15.8.2](classes.md#1582-field-like-events)); for `extern` events, the accessors are provided externally.
+However, if it does not, for non-extern, non-abstract events, a compiler shall supply them automatically ([§15.8.2](classes.md#1582-field-like-events)); for `extern` events, the accessors are provided externally.

 An event declaration that omits *event_accessor_declaration*s defines one or more events—one for each of the *variable_declarator*s.
 The attributes and modifiers apply to all of the members declared by such an *event_declaration*.